rajtuts/algoExpert-2/README.md

 |                   | Longest Increasing Subsequence | Medium |
 |                   | Longest String Chain          | Hard       |
 |                   | Square of Zeroes              | Hard       |
-Here's the extracted text from the image, formatted as a table:

 | Category          | Problem Name               | Difficulty |
 | :---------------- | :------------------------- | :--------- |